 Surplus Food Donations

 According to FoodRescue.net, more than 40% of the food in America goes to waste.
 Through Roadrunner Food Bank’s Food Rescue Program, we are keeping good, edible food out of landfills and getting it to hungry people in Albuquerque and throughout New Mexico.
 Rescuing food is an important way we obtain food to distribute to partner agencies and our direct service programs.
-In 2011, we rescued 16.3 million pounds of food, which is 60% of our total food distribution.
+In 2014, we rescued more than 21 million pounds of food.

 Where our Food Rescue Food Comes From

 On average, our fleet of box trucks and tractor trailers pick up rescued food at 100 different locations in Albuquerque and New Mexico every week, rescuing food to bring back to the Food Bank for distribution.
 Our program rescues the majority of the food from:

 Our program rescues foods like bakery items, meat, dairy, produce, canned goods and dry goods.
 Rescued food often requires prep prior to being distributed.
 Volunteers help Roadrunner Food Bank sort, label, box and repack rescued food items.
 Their hard work helps us quickly distribute rescued food.

 Hungry people benefit from rescued food by having access to a more well-rounded, balanced meal and diet.
 At Roadrunner Food Bank, the program helps us secure food we would otherwise not have to distribute and ensures we always have a variety of different food available in our warehouses.